DocPlanner/aws-spots-booster/README.md

 There is a gap between the time some capacity is removed and new one is joined to Kubernetes, causing outages and making spots unusable on real production scenarios with heavy loads.

-This controller is the missing piece in the middle, just to boost your ASGs containing Spot instances on `RebalanceRecommendarion` and drain cordoned nodes on a controlled way, keeping your capacity over the time.
+This controller is the missing piece in the middle, just to **boost your ASGs containing Spot instances on `RebalanceRecommendarion` and drain cordoned nodes on a controlled way**, keeping your capacity over the time.

 ## Requirements on your cluster